Askhat-Sam/document-management-system/questions.md

 - exception handling fod bad request (e.g request to delete user which is not exist in DB) - ?
 - implement search for documents - DONE
 - implement download of list of ALL document - DONE
-- to apply filter to the list of documents
+- to apply filter to the list of documents - ?
+- search does not work for creation date and modification date - ?

+#Aspect:
+- change entityManger.clear to native query to force the findById to get data from DB instead of cached
 ---------------------------------------------------------------------------------------------------------------------

 -- Available endpoints ---